We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Microsoft Vs Third-party SharePoint Online Archiving

-A comparison of the new SharePoint Online archiving service from Microsoft vs what the typical third-party archiving solution offer is as follows:
+A comparison of the new SharePoint Online archiving service from Microsoft vs the third-party archiving solution we can offer is as follows:

 Microsoft’s SharePoint archive serviceTypical Third-Party SharePoint Archiving